 For borrowers with student loans, these debts are a common source of financial stress.
-But getting student loan repayment help from employers could be a financial lifeline with the potential for huge worker benefits.
+But getting help with repaying student debt, such as a student loan repayment bonus, from employers could be a financial lifeline with the potential for huge worker benefits.

-“If [employees] are stressed out about their student loans, they are likely carrying that into the workplace,” says Heather Tredup, a partner at Aon Hewitt.
+“If [employees] are stressed out about their student loans, they are likely carrying that into the workplace,” said Heather Tredup, a partner at Aon Hewitt, a human capital and management consulting firm.
 “That’s going to affect their overall productivity.”

 Work perks that provide student loan repayment help